 - Get an auto loan pre-approval.
-Reach out to your bank and credit union and apply for an approval.
-This will hep you determine how much financing is available but not necessarily needed.
+Reach out to your bank and credit union and apply for approval.
+This will help you determine how much financing is available but not necessarily needed.
 A sizable downpayment can help you negotiate a lower interest or better terms.

 - Determine your car requirements.
 What do you need and want?
 Know which car is right for you.